Soyvolon/ChristysThirstyBeerRides/docs/README.md

 !> All rides require a waiver that has been signed this year.
 Sign the waiver [here](https://app.waiversign.com/e/603c0adb7f7f610019a7293b/doc/603c0b743222d400197e44d5?event=none)

-## "Practice" St. Paddy's Day Beer & Whiskey Ride
+## Beers & Murals Bike Crawl
 > Check-in 2-2:50pm, Roll out 3pm<br />
- Cage Brewing, 2001 1st Ave S, St. Petersburg, FL<br />
+ Bayboro Brewing, 2390 5th Ave S, St. Petersburg, FL<br />
-Saturday, March 13th.
+Saturday, March 27th.

-Start your St. Patty’s Day early with a “practice” round!
+*Limited Bike Rentals available*

-Join us as we take a leisurely, fun bike ride around St. Pete dressed in green … visiting some of St. Pete’s best Irish and whiskey spots!
+Join Christy’s Thirsty Beer Rides as we take a leisurely, fun bike ride (crawl) around St. Pete checking out some murals with beer stops along the way.

 Arrive as early as 2:00 pm to check-in and enjoy a beer before we roll out.
 Check-in before partaking!!

+### DRINK SPECIALS
+Exclusive drink specials for Christy's Thirsty Beer Rides!

 ### PRIZES and GIVEAWAYS
-Sponsored by our favorite realtor - "Von Tiki" and and our newest sponsor ...
-Mark at St. Pete Bicycle & Fitness who is giving every rider a $5 coupon to use at his store!
+Sponsored by our favorite realtor - "Von Tiki" and St. Pete Bicycle & Fitness who is giving every rider a $5 gift card!

-### DISTANCE and DRINK SPECIALS:
+### DISTANCE and SPEED:
-5-8 miles (ish) ... maybe a little more, maybe a little less.
+5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

-Exclusive drink specials for Christy's Thirsty Beer Rides!

 ### ROUTE and STOPS:
-Starting at Cage Brewing we will meander our way into downtown St. Pete stopping at Courigan’s Irish Pub, the Whiskey Exchange, and one more stop (in no particular order) before we make our way back to Cage Brewing.
+Starting at Bayboro Brewing we will meander our way past murals to St. Pete Brewing, Pinellas Ale Works, Right Around the Corner and back to Bayboro Brewing.

 ### DISTANCE and SPEED:
 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

-!> RIDE FEE: $10 for advanced RSVP's ($15 day of ride) - and get $5 back to use at St. Pete Bicycle & Fitness!!
+!> RIDE FEE: $10 for advanced RSVP's ($15 day of ride) - and get $5 back to use at St. Pete Bicycle & Fitness!! <br />
+**Need a bike? $25 advanced RSVP only**

 ### FORMS OF PAYMENT:
 - Cash App - [$ChristyHaagsma](https://cash.app/$ChristyHaagsma)